jackbrighton/cp-pmp-docs/README.md

-#A Brief Guide to Pulling PMP Stories into Core Publisher
+#A Brief Guide to Using the Public Media Platform with Core Publisher

 ![image of PMP pulling content from sources] (/img/infographic-push_pull-forweb-858px.png)